ubccpsc/310/resources/readings/cookbooks/async.md

 <a name="concurrentCallback"></a>
 #### With callbacks

-Concurrent callbacks are extremely hard to manage, especially when there are an unknown number of them at runtime (the examples below for promises and async/await are handling four jobs).
-Just don't write them with traditional callbacks, you'll live a happier and more fruitful life for this choice.
+Concurrent callbacks are extremely hard to manage, especially when there are an unknown number of them at runtime (the examples below for promises and async/await are handling five jobs).
+If you can avoid it, don't write them with traditional callbacks: you'll live a happier and more fruitful life.

 <a name="concurrentPromise"></a>
 #### With promises